richardltc/boxwallet/README.md

 `tar -xf ./boxwallet` then, without a space, press the tab key to auto-complete the command line.
 You should then have a line that says:

-`tar -xf ./boxwallet_0.41.1_Linux_64bit.tar.gz`
+`tar -xf ./boxwallet_0.51.1_Linux_64bit.tar.gz`

 Press return, and you should then have the following files:

 `boxwallet` - The BoxWallet application.

-`bwupdater` - The tool that you can run, to keep BoxWallet up-to-date.
+`bwupdater` - The tool that you can run to keep BoxWallet up-to-date.

 `README.md` - This file.